 3. Medieval Week – Gotland

-4. Kamelranch (Camel ranch) – Öland
+4. Camel ranch – Öland

 Head to a countryside ranch with the kids!
 This is a ranch run by a couple that hosts camel rides and other fun stuff for kids.
 Not sure about riding on a camel?
 There are also llamas and other cute and cuddly non-traditional farm animals.
-The ranch also hosts a café, playground, souvenirs shop and a flea market.
+The ranch also hosts a café, playground, souvenir shop and a flea market.

 A bunch of non-traditional farm animals.
 Photo: Ormöga Kamelranch.